famMeal/backend/README.md

 // Attach it
 docker attach [container_id]

-To build the backend
+// To build the backend
 docker-compose build

+// To run commands on the backend docker-compose run web ...

+// Only if you want to reset the db docker-compose run web rails db:drop

-To run commands on the backend docker-compose run web ... docker-compose run web rails db:create docker-compose run web rails db:migrate docker-compose run web rails db:seed
+docker-compose run web rails db:create docker-compose run web rails db:migrate docker-compose run web rails db:seed

-FRONTEND notes
+# FRONTEND notes

 Start the frontend